-E-scooters cannot be ridden on pavements.
-E-scooters which are hired or leased through the West of England’s trial can be ridden on any public land where cycles are permitted.
+It is illegal to ride an e-scooter on the pavement.
+E-scooters which are hired or leased through the West of England’s trial can be ridden on any public land where cycles are permitted, within the operating zone.

-The operator will use geofencing technology to limit access to some places Geofencing uses GPS technology to restrict use or limit the speed of e-scooters within geographically defined zones.
+The operator will use geofencing technology to limit access to some places.
+This can include restricting use entirely or limiting the speed of e-scooters within geographically defined zones.
 For example, the speed of e-scooters can be automatically restricted to slower speeds within busy pedestrian areas.
 Geofencing can also be used to ensure or encourage e-scooter users to park their e-scooters within permitted parking areas.

 The West of England Combined Authority will work closely with the police, operators, stakeholders and the public throughout the trial to continually refine any geofenced boundaries.

-We are engaging with a range of stakeholders in the region, including several groups which represent vulnerable road users, including those with visual impairments.
+We are engaging with a range of stakeholders in the region, including several groups which represent vulnerable road users, such as those with visual impairments.
 We are committed to working closely with these stakeholders throughout the trial.

-E-scooters are to be classed as motorised vehicles and riders of authorised trial e-scooters must hold a full or provisional driving licence.
+E-scooters are classed as motorised vehicles and riders of authorised trial e-scooters must hold a full or provisional driving licence.
 Any non-compliant behaviour (e.g. dangerous riding, drunk riding) could result in penalty points on the licence.
-The West of England Combined Authority is working closely with Avon & Somerset Police as part of the trial to ensure that non-compliant behaviour is minimised.
-The operator will also have the ability and be expected to restrict or bar non-compliant users.
+The West of England Combined Authority is working closely with Avon & Somerset Police as part of the trial to ensure that unsafe riding is minimised.
+The operator also has the ability to restrict or suspend unsafe users.

-Insurance will be provided by the operator for both free floating and lease options.
+First and Third-Party Insurance is provided by the operator for both free floating and lease options.

 In line with the Department for Transport’s guidance, we recommend wearing a cycle helmet when using an e-scooter, but their use will not be mandatory.

-- Government guidance on where you are allowed to ride an e-scooter rented as part of a government trial, how to travel safely, licensing guidance and the rules of the road: E-SCOOTER TRIALS: GUIDANCE FOR USERS
+- Government guidance on where you are allowed to ride an e-scooter rented as part of a government trial, how to travel safely, licensing guidance and the rules of the road.

-- Government information about the e-scooter trials including regulatory changes, trial requirements and monitoring and evaluation of the trials: E-SCOOTER TRIALS: GUIDANCE FOR LOCAL AREAS AND RENTAL OPERATORS
+- Government information about the e-scooter trials including regulatory changes, trial requirements and monitoring and evaluation of the trials.